chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 Here the `type` corresponds to the prefix component of the legacy API, and `name` to the postfix component of the legacy API: `service:foo` becomes `{ type: 'service', name: 'foo' }`.

 The `namespace` field allows for identifiers to be restricted to a particular namespace, as in for example tools which namespace lookups for addons (e.g. [ember-holy-futuristic-template-namespacing-batman](https://github.com/rwjblue/ember-holy-futuristic-template-namespacing-batman)).
-It is optional since it is not required in the primary case.
+It is optional since it is not required in normal usage.

 ###  Introducing a Resolver schema version